akonoupakis/object-scrubber/README.md

 ## overview

-A simple recursive utility to scrub deep into objects and change their name and values.
+A simple recursive utility to scrub deep into objects and change their property name and values.

 ## usage